What Is Culturalism | Each and everything about culture

 What is Culture Functionalism?

-Overview: Culture functionalism is a sociological perspective that emphasizes the role of culture in promoting social integration and order.
-According to this perspective, culture serves as a system of shared beliefs, values, and practices that help to regulate individual behavior and promote cooperation and social harmony.
+Cultural functionalism is the sociological perspective explaining how culture helps further social integration or order.
+From this perspective, it comes to be seen that culture is a system of shared beliefs, values, and practices that regulate personal conduct and foster cooperation and social harmony.

 • Providing a shared system of beliefs and values